DanielFasel/Saaga/README.md

 #### SPA
 The Single Page Apps use VueJs and are located here : `app\javascript\packs\`.

-There are three distinct SPA: the teacher's side, the student's side, and the admin's side.
+There are four distinct SPA: the homepage, the teacher's side, the student's side, and the admin's side.
 All of them share common code in the *general_helpers* (`app\javascript\packs\general_helpers`).
 Each SPA is composed of three main elements :
 - a main javascript file
 - vue single file components
 - a store